FreeWebStyler/ascii-sort/readme.md

 For what?
 Just for ~~lulz~~ scientific purposes.

-When I'm learn C/C++ I'm wrote this for studying in ~2011 year.
+When I'm learn C/C++ I'm wrote this for studying in 2010 year.

 Just now I accidentally stumble on this sort algorithm and there was a desire to port him into PHP.
-At sametime show how this languages similar.
+At sametime show how this languages are similar.

 In 2_2_9.cpp file you can find my practical work on studying C/C++.

 ### Official Documentation

-I hope comments is enough to understand.
-To use - just run index.php.
+~~I hope comments is enough to understand.
+To use - just run index.php.~~ Sorry, at this moment comments only on Russian.

+Hope you can understand by code.

 ### Contributing